Bilalh/Tagger/Readme.md

 * 64 bit only

 ### Introductions
-Build the release version of VGTagger.
+Build the release version of Tagger.

 (When embedding make sure `require 'rubygems'` in `Vgmdb.rb`  is commented with a # before it)